superluminar-io/godays-workshop/README.md

 ### Enable DynamoDB streams

 DynamoDB supports listening to events via [streams](https://docs.amazonaws.cn/en_us/amazondynamodb/latest/developerguide/Streams.Lambda.html).
-To make use of this we must enable streaming on our table:
+To make use of this we must enable streaming on our table.
+Various `StreamViewTypes` exist.
+We only care about new data being written here:

 ```
 resources: